You work hard to prepare the talks and sermons you deliver.

 When you learn to inspire people to action, whether in a one to one setting or from the stage, you are becoming a great communicator.

 At this point, you are moving from helping people feel better, to helping people be better by taking steps toward change.

 For example, it’s much easier to give a talk that helps people understand and agree with a principle like generosity than it is to inspire people to give of their financial resources to Kingdom work.

 This is a great place to be as a communicator, but it lacks something that the very best communicator’s practice.

-The key skill to develop is how to let people know you want more for them than from them.
-No doubt that’s been your heart from the beginning, but it doesn’t necessarily always come across that way.
-It’s not just about helping the church grow which is a great endeavor; after all, it’s God’s church.
-But as a communicator matures, the emphasis becomes about helping the people grow more than helping the church grow.
-That’s a tough transition for most of us to make.
+The key skill to develop to move to level 4 is how to let people know you want more for them than from them.
+No doubt that’s been your heart from the beginning, but it doesn’t automatically come across that way.

 Level 4 – People listen to you because of the value you add to their life.

 This is where communicating becomes a true art form, and you see consistent life change.